MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-troubleshooting.md

 **Third-party information disclaimer**

-The third-party products that this article discusses are manufactured by companies that are independent of Microsoft.
-Microsoft makes no warranty, implied or otherwise, about the performance or reliability of these products.
+Microsoft makes no warranty, implied or otherwise, about the performance or reliability of these independent third-party products.

 ### [Node.js](#tab/nodejs)